 Many of us are overweight, struggling to figure out how to shake off some pounds.
 And, it’s never easy.
-The good news is that if you’re looking for help losing weight, Medicare pays the full cost of weight-loss counseling.
+The good news is that Medicare pays the full cost of weight-loss counseling for people needing help losing weight.
 The bad news is that only a very small percentage of the people who might benefit from weight counseling are taking advantage of it.

 The Centers for Disease Control reports that more than three in 10 people with Medicare are obese.
 And, obesity contributes to chronic health conditions, including heart disease, some types of cancer and diabetes.
 Studies show that counseling can help people take steps to lose significant weight.